leungsteve/elastic-trace-the-culprit/instruqt/challenges/04-learn-and-prevent/assignment.md

 Now let's quantify the business impact for stakeholder reporting.

-Ask:
+Ask (using actual timestamps from your environment):

 ```
-What was the total business impact of this incident?
+Calculate the business impact from 06:43 to 07:00 today for order-service
 ```

 or

 ```
-Calculate revenue lost during the incident window
+What was the revenue loss during the incident?
 ```

 The agent should use the **business-impact-calculator** tool to respond: